Bulgarian Yogurt Starter - 10 Packets - Direct From Bugaria

 There is growing interest in the relationship between food, blood cholesterol and cardiovascular disease.
 Foods that lower high cholesterol content in blood serum are extremely desirable.
 Regular intake of yogurt significantly reduces cholesterol in blood serum.
 Usually, the cholesterol content decreases significantly for 7 days from the start of the yoghurt administration.
 Yoghurt is a valuable food supplement for diabetics, which should be low in fat to ensure better carbohydrate tolerance.

-This item contains one box of 10 dry packets for making up to 10 liters of yoghurt.
+This item contains one box of 10 dry packets for making a minimum of 10 liters of yoghurt.
 Bulgarian yoghurt is best made in a yogurt maker for best results.